SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 test.

-**Important warning:** the name "*DirectOperator*" is mandatory, and the type of the ``X`` argument can be either a list, a numpy array or a numpy 1D-matrix.
+**Important warning:** the name "*DirectOperator*" is mandatory, and the type of the ``X`` argument can be either a list, a Numpy array or a Numpy 1D-matrix.
 The user function has to accept and treat all these cases.

 Second functional form: using "*ScriptWithFunctions*"